How Can an Air Purifier Help Improve Indoor Air Quality?

 Individual room air purifiers work best if you don’t want to invest in a whole-house system.
 Nevertheless, there are many brands and models to choose from that you can easily find yourself slightly overwhelmed in making the right decision.
 To choose the right room air purifier, you should consider the following factors.

-• Air purifier size.
 You have to take note of the room’s square footage to choose the right air purifier size.
-Choose an air purifier with a coverage that match your room’s square footage.
+Choose an air purifier with coverage that matches your room’s square footage.

 If you still have additional questions about air purifiers and air treatment solutions for your home, you can contact an HVAC specialist or search for additional information online.

-Comparison of portable air purifier and whole-house purifiers
+Comparing portable air purifier and whole-house purifiers to Improve Indoor Air Quality

-1. Filter-based air purifying units attached to HVAC furnace units at air intake point.
+1. Filter-based air purifying units attached to HVAC furnace units at the air intake point.

 2. A duct-based unit installed into the air duct path, either before or after the air handler.